imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Section-07-Accessible-Rich-Internet-Applications/questions.md

 **Describe what style inheritance is and use examples to fully describe how it works.**

-Style inheritance is a method through which certain CSS properties are passed from a parent HTML element down to its children.
+Style inheritance is a method through which certain CSS properties are passed from a parent HTML element down to their children.
 Inheritance in CSS is easily understandable if we compare it to inheritance in genetics.
 Consider a mother and child both have brown hair and blue eyes.
 In the same way, a parent element and its child element in HTML will have the same font family.

 In CSS, inheritance occurs automatically (in applicable scenarios) and developers can also manually invoke inheritance.
 Let's look at both cases to get a better idea of how they work.